 This ZIP file contains all templates as individual JSON files.
 Either unzip it to import individual templates or import the entire ZIP file to bulk import all templates at once.

 Want to provide a template for the community?
 Awesome!
 Please get in touch via email: help [at] bricksbuilder.io.
-We’ll make sure to link to your profile URL, so other Bricks users can get in touch and hire you to design their Bricks site 😉
+We’ll make sure to link to your profile URL, so other Bricks users may get in touch and hire you to design their Bricks site 😉